 C-PK-2 Compatible Commercial Recreation Facilities.
 Ensure that new visitor-serving and commercial development is compatible in architectural character, scale, and function with the character of the community in which it is located, including to preserve the integrity and special qualities of coastal villages in the Coastal Zone.
 Site and design visitor-serving and commercial development to minimize impacts on the environment and other uses in the area, and assure its conformance with LCP policies on natural resources, agriculture, visual quality, public access, and public services, among others.
-[Adapted from Unit II Recreation and Visitor-Serving Facilities Policies 1, p.
-42, and 3.a, p.
-43]
+Adapted from Unit II Recreation and Visitor Serving Facilities Policies 1, p.
+42, and 3,a, p.
+431

 C-PK-3 Mixed Uses in the Coastal Village Commercial/Residential Zone.
 Continue to permit a mixture of residential and commercial uses in the C-VCR zoning district to maintain the established character of village commercial areas.
-Principal permitted use of the C-VCR zone shall include commercial uses.
-In the village commercial core area, residential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
-Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a use permit where a finding can be made that the development maintains and/or enhances the established character of village commercial areas.
+Principal permitted use of the C-VCR zone shall be include commercial uses.
+In the village commercial core area, Rresidential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
+Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed provided subject to a use permit where a finding can be made that the development maintains and/or enhances the established character of village commercial core areas.
 Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained.

 [Adapted from Unit I Recreation and Visitor-Serving Facilities Policy 14, p.
 13]

 C-PK-4.
 Balance of Visitor-Serving and Local-Serving Facilities.
 Support a level of local-serving facilities such that an adequate infrastructure can be maintained to ensure the health, vitality, and survival of the visitor-serving segment of the coastal economy.
-[New policy, 2015]

 C-PK-5 Small-Scale Tourist Facilities.
 Permit small-scale tourist-oriented businesses, rather than large tourist facilities, within coastal villages.
 Small-scale uses that serve visitors to major public recreation areas include campgrounds, hotels, shops, and restaurants.
-Ensure that the siting height, scale, intensity, and design are compatible with surrounding community character.
+Ensure that the siting, height, scale, intensity, and design are compatible with surrounding community character.
 [Adapted from CWP Policy PA-7.8, p.
 3-243]